 sycamore maple: a very traditional choice for instrument making, including guitars (used by Stradivari, Panormo, Torres, Hauser) and easily available from sustainable sources.

 You can see some photos of guitars made with these woods here: http://www.woodhouse-guitars.co.uk/back-and-sides-wood-gallery/

 There is a similar story with traditional neck woods:

-- Douglas fir: stiffer, and with a higher stiffness to density ratio (a good thing for a neck wood) than Spanish cedar, with about the same density and hardness.
-Available from FSC certified sources.
+Douglas fir: stiffer, and with a higher stiffness to density ratio (a good thing for a neck wood) than Spanish cedar, with about the same density and hardness.
+Available from sustainable sources.

-- katalox: harder, heavier, stiffer and more stable (all good things for a fingerboard, in my opinion) than ebony, and it’s available from FSC certified sources.
+katalox: harder, stiffer and more stable than ebony, and it’s available from FSC certified sources.

-I do the majority of the work on my instruments with hand tools, but do use some power tools: I buy my workshop electricity from 100% renewable sources, from Good Energy – https://goodenergy.co.uk/about-us
+I do the majority of the work on my instruments with hand tools, but do use some power tools: I buy my workshop electricity from 100% renewable sources, from https://bulb.co.uk